Ruben Gaines and

-In return, the News people wrote a five-minute local news summary for KBYR every afternoon that would include some of the top stories in the newspaper and, of course, giving themselves a plug with lines like "for more details, see the Daily News."
+In return, the News people wrote a five-minute local news summary for KBYR every afternoon. the summary would include some top stories in the newspaper and, of course, giving themselves a plug with lines like “for more details, see the Daily News.”

 Stevens and Gaines enjoyed visiting the News office because there was a bar conveniently located across the street in the Westward Hotel.

 The last time I remember seeing them in the attic was just before we moved to the new building.
 We were already in the process of packing, when they appeared in full fishing regalia and carrying every bit of gear one could imagine; waders, fishing rods, nets, tackle box.

 They announced that they were going to take a train up the line to a lake and do some fishing.
 Since the train wasn’t due for an hour, they left all their gear in the newsroom and went across the street to have a drink.

 When we vacated the building, all that fishing equipment was still in a corner of the room.